| | |

 “No, I want to exercise.”

-He didn’t seem satisfied with my answer and pushed a bit more trying to secure the sale.
+He didn’t seem satisfied with my answer and pushed a bit more, trying to secure the sale.
 He finally gave up when I offered to take a picture of him instead.
-He seemed pleased with his modeling gig and kindly let me finish my ‘exercise’ as he continued downward to convince the next panting tourist.
+He seemed pleased with his modeling gig and asked me to finish my ‘exercise’ as he continued downward to convince the next panting tourist.
 It was a steep climb in and out of the shadows, winding deeper into the rocks.
-I would stop to catch my breath and talk to the many jewelry vendors on the path; Bedouin women had set up ‘booths’ along the path pleading for you to stop and look.
+I would stop to catch my breath and talk to the many jewelry vendors on the path; Bedouin women had set up ‘booths’ along the path, pleading for you to stop and look.

 In an effort to bring you a different view of Petra – I’m focusing on the roots of Petra – the merchants.